Battle of Colachel: Background

 In the early 18th century, the Malabar Coast region of present-day Kerala was divided among several smaller kingdoms.
 In the 1730s, Marthanda Varma, the ruler of Travancore, adopted an expansionist policy, and conquered several territories from these small states.
 This threatened the interests of the Dutch East India Company's command at Malabar, whose spice trade depended on procurement of spices from these states.
-Marthanda Varma and his vassals refused to honour the monopoly contracts that the Dutch had with the states annexed by Travancore, adversely affecting the Dutch trade in Malabar.
+Marthanda Varma and his vassals refused to honor the monopoly contracts that the Dutch had with the states annexed by Travancore, adversely affecting the Dutch trade in Malabar.

-In January 1739, Gustaaf Willem van Imhoff, the Dutch Governor of Ceylon, visited Kochi, and in a July report, he recommended military action to save the Dutch business in Malabar.
-Later that year, the Dutch organised an alliance of the rulers of Kochi, Thekkumkur, Vadakkumkur, Purakkad, Kollam, and Kayamkulam.
+In January 1739, Gustaaf Willem van Imhoff, the Dutch Governor of Ceylon, visited Kochi, and in a July report, he recommended military action to save the Dutch colonization of Malabar.
+Later that year, the Dutch organized an alliance of the rulers of Kochi, Thekkumkur, Vadakkumkur, Purakkad, Kollam, and Kayamkulam.
 Van Imhoff personally met Marthanda Varma to negotiate peace, threatening to wage war against Travancore if the Dutch terms were not accepted, but Marthanda Varma dismissed the threat, and replied that he had been thinking about invading Europe some day.

 In late 1739, the Dutch command at Malabar declared war on Travancore, without obtaining permission or waiting for reinforcements from Batavia.
 The Dutch deployed a detachment of soldiers from Ceylon against Travancore, under the command of Captain Johannes Hackert.
 They and their allies achieved several military successes in the initial campaign.
 In November, the allied army forced the Travancore army stationed near Kollam to retreat, and advanced up to Tangasseri.
 The British East India Company chief at Anchuthengu congratulated the Dutch on their victory, and requested them to leave their establishment at Edava in peace.

 By early December, the Dutch and their allies marched towards Attingal and Varkala.
 When the Travancore army withdrew to check an invasion by Chanda Sahib of Arcot in the south, the allies achieved further military successes.
 However, the Dutch decided to wait for reinforcements from Ceylon before waging further war against Travancore.